-1. Description of Business
+1.Description of Business

 Atara Biotherapeutics, Inc. ("Atara", "we", "our" or "the Company") was incorporated in August 2012 in Delaware.
-Atara is a pioneer in T-cell immunotherapy, leveraging its novel allogeneic EBV T-cell platform to develop transformative therapies for patients with serious diseases, including solid tumors, hematologic ancers and autoimmune disease.
+Atara is a leader in T-cell immunotherapy, leveraging its novel allogeneic Epstein-Barr Virus ("EBV") T-cell platform to develop transformative therapies for patients with cancer and autoimmune disease.